-The Monetary Policy & Banking track focuses on how monetary policy attempts to mitigate the risks of the financial economy.
+The Monetary Policy and Banking track focuses on how monetary policy attempts to mitigate the risks of the financial economy.
 This track is 1 of 6 tracks you can opt for in our Master's in Economics.

 This track provides you with an understanding of how monetary policy and financial institutions affect economic performance.
 But also on how economic models can be used in the current policy debate.